Aliases for POLR1D Gene

 GeneCards Summary for POLR1D Gene

-POLR1D (Polymerase (RNA) I Subunit D) is a Protein Coding gene.
+POLR1D (RNA Polymerase I Subunit D) is a Protein Coding gene.
 Diseases associated with POLR1D include Treacher Collins Syndrome 2 and Treacher Collins Syndrome 1.
-Among its related pathways are RNA Polymerase III Transcription Initiation and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include protein dimerization activity and RNA polymerase I activity.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and RNA polymerase I activity.

 UniProtKB/Swiss-Prot for POLR1D Gene